 Privacy has become more important than ever, now that everything has become widely available with a simple online search.
-Because of that, Colorado is popular state with people that want to protect themselves with its privacy laws.
+Because of that, Colorado is popular state with people that want to protect themselves with its business formation privacy laws.
 To clear some things up, we want to explain a little about what these laws cover and what you can expect from them.
-Remember, privacy is a right you have as a citizen, which means there's no shame in wanting some privacy for you, your family and business.
+Remember, privacy is a right you have as a citizen, which means there's no shame in wanting some privacy for you, your family, and business.

-Since you hire us to pay the State, it means that not only does the paper trail lead to us, but the money trail too.
+Since you hire us to pay the State, it means that not only does the paper trail lead to us, but the money trail does too.